 sudo systemctl start mysqld

-Once you start MySQL server for the first time, an auto generated password is set for the root account.
+Once you start the MySQL server for the first time, an auto-generated password is set for the root account.
 You can find this password in MySQL logs.

 Copy this password and use this for the post-installation setup wizard.

 The MySQL community server has been installed on your system.
 Now run the following command to apply security on the MySQL server.
 Simply execute the below command and follow the security wizard.

 Enter the root password found in the above step, then set a new password for the MySQL root account.
 Next, follow the onscreen instructions and Press Y for all other operations to apply improved security.

 - Enter password for user root: [Enter current root password]